Each pad can control an Audio Units plugin, or an external iOS app which supports Inter-App Audio or Audiobus protocols.

 Audio and MIDI connections are now made between BeatMaker and your plugin.
 If the plugin supports MIDI input, you can now control it using BeatMaker’s virtual keyboard or Performance view.

 Audio Units plugins share their screen with BeatMaker, whereas IAA and AudioBus work as any other iOS applications.
 To open an IAA/Audiobus app screen from BeatMaker, tap on its icon located above the virtual keyboard.
+You can also manually configure the MIDI connection to IAA and Audiobus applications by pressing the “MIDI SETUP” located on the Plugin page and keyboard-split view.

 For information on how to record from a plugin or external app, please follow this article.